 - Spot endemic wildlife, like spider monkeys or ocelots

-- Head underground to see the Mayan world of Xibalaba
+- Head underground to see the Maya world of Xibalba

-- Visit the ancient Mayan archaeological ruins of Coba
+- Visit the ancient Maya archaeological ruins of Cobá

-Day 1: Arrival in Cancun, Transfer to TulumWelcome to the Mexican Caribbean!
-Upon your arrival at Cancun’s airport, you'll meet your driver to be transferred to your hotel in Tulum.
+Day 1: Arrive in Cancún, Transfer to TulumWelcome to the Mexican Caribbean!
+Upon your arrival at Cancún's airport, you'll meet your driver to be transferred to your hotel in Tulum.

 You will be assigned a bicycle and start cycling through the charming town of Chemuyil.
-There you will continue your bike tour to visit 3 different cenotes of different shapes and sizes.
-You will start with a cenote known locally as La Cuevita; an enclosed cenote where your guide will tell you anecdotes and stories of the place.
+There you will continue your bike tour to visit three different cenotes of different shapes and sizes.
+You will start with a cenote known locally as La Cuevita, an enclosed cenote where your guide will tell you anecdotes and stories of the place.

 Chat with a local specialist who can help organize your trip.

-Spend the day exploring the area with your guide, who will explain why these ruins be played a particularly important role in the area's maritime and terrestrial trade.
+Afterward, visit the ruins of Tulum, one of the most famous archaeological sites in Mexico and a UNESCO World Heritage Site.
+Spend the day exploring the area with your guide, who will explain why these ruins played a particularly important role in the area's maritime and terrestrial trade.
 You'll also learn about the site's function as an astronomical observatory and as a defensive system.

-This old Mayan city sits in the middle of a mangrove ecosystem, on a cliff facing the Caribbean Sea.
+This old Maya city sits in the middle of a mangrove ecosystem on a cliff facing the Caribbean Sea.
 You'll find spectacular views from the site of both the surrounding forest, as well as the open water.
 From the archaeological site, you'll have access to the Playa Ruinas (Ruins Beach).
-After spending some time exploring the ruins, head down to the water for some sun wand water to round out your visit.
+After spending some time exploring the ruins, head down to the water for some sun and water to round out your visit.